owulveryck/blog/content/post/a-philosopher-called-linda.md

 * _out(t)_ puts a tuple in the tuple space
 * _eval(t)_ is a promise.
 It evaluates the function contained in a tuple t, immediatly returns and will place the result in the tuple space later.

 _Important_ A tuple can be __actual__ or __formal__.
-An acutal tuple holds real values.
+An actual tuple holds real values.
 Therefore the _in_ and _rd_ operations on an actual tuple succeed if every single value of the tuple matches.
 A formal tuple may holds "variables".
-Therefore the _in_ and _ rd_ operations succeed if the real values match and if the type of the formal match the actual value.
+Therefore the _in_ and _rd_ operations succeed if the real values match and if the type of the formal match the actual value.

-You can find a more complete description of the language [here](http://www.cs.bu.edu/~best/crs/cs551/lectures/lecture-22.html)
+You can find a more complete description of the language and examples [here](http://www.cs.bu.edu/~best/crs/cs551/lectures/lecture-22.html).

-# The ideas of the geeks...
+# Think big, start small, move fast

 Since my colleague [Xavier Talon](https://www.linkedin.com/in/xavier-talon-7bb5261) told me about linda and the idea of using it with TOSCA, I have thousand ideas running around.
 What we would like is to use the linda language to coordinate the nodes of an application topology described by TOSCA.
-Of course the topology is distributed so the tuple space I will use/implement must exists at the scale of a cloud plateform.
+As the topology is  obviously distributed the tuple space I will use/implement must exists at the scale of a cloud plateform.

+A raft based key/value store could be used as a tuple space.
+And of course the virtual operator that will implement the linda language and interact with the tuple space must be self-contained.
-A raft based kv could be used as a tuple space.
-Of course GO would be a good choice for the implementation of the communication agent because of it self-contained, static binary design.
+GO would be a good choice for the implementation of the communication agent because of it self-contained, static binary design (maybe RUST would be too but I don't know RUST yet).

-But every story needs a fresh start and we shoud move one step at a time.
+So __let's POC__

-First we need to be sure that a distributed tuple-space could work in the cloud.
+First of all First we need to be sure that a distributed tuple-space could work in the cloud.

 As a proof of concept, I will use the philosophers dinning problem as simply described in page 452 of the paper [Linda in context](http://www.inf.ed.ac.uk/teaching/courses/ppls/linda.pdf) from Nicholas Carriero and David Gelernter.